|(0) cotton (0)|

 |acetate & rayon|

+Thales of Miletus.
 Electricity comes from the Greek word for amber — electron (ηλεκτρον).
+Nothing written by Thales survives today (assuming he "wrote" anything at all).

 The phenomena of charge separation by rubbing is known as triboelectricity.
 The process of becoming charged by rubbing is known as triboelectrification.
 The triboelectric series is a list that ranks the tendency of materials to acquire a net positive charge by rubbing.
 Triboelectricity is a poorly understood phenomena despite being the branch of electricity and magnetism with the longest history.